-Any WHA member, as well as the publisher or author of the essay, may nominate an essay.
+Any WHA member, publisher, or author of an essay/article, may nominate work that was published in 2017.
 A copy of the journal, an offprint, or a photocopy must be submitted to each member of the award committee listed below.

 Arrell M. Gibson (1921-1987) was a historian and author specializing in the history of Oklahoma.
 He earned a B.A. from Missouri Southern State College, an M.A.
 (1948) and Ph.D.
 (1954) from the University of Oklahoma.
 He was professor of history and government at Phillips University in Enid and at the University of Oklahoma in Norman.
 His works include: Oklahoma: A History of Five Centuries (University of Oklahoma Press 1965, 1981), The Oklahoma Story (University of Oklahoma Press 1978), and other histories of the state.
 Gibson served as the Oklahoma Center for the Book's first president, and the Center named its highest award in honor of the Norman historian.
 Seven of the 21 authors on the official Literary Map of Oklahoma are recipients of the Arrell Gibson Lifetime Achievement Award.
 It is given annually to an Oklahoman for a body of literary work.
 Gibson died in Norman November 30, 1987.